AzaelAdriz/sts/sts/README.md

 ### USAGE

-1. Create a copy of the .env-template file
+1. Create a copy of the .env.example file
 1. Rename your copy to .env
 1. Populate variables in .env file